How do you grow your small business consulting practice? What skills do you need?

 I’ve been helping small business owners since 1996 to grow their business and get the outcomes they want.
 I teach my techniques to other small business coach-consultants to help shortcut the learning curve and create an effective and efficient consulting business for yourself.

-79% of the small business owners and solo entrepreneurs aren't ready to buy.
+79% of the small business owners and micro entrepreneurs aren’t ready to buy.

 Unless you design your marketing to capture these “just looking” leads, you could be losing hundreds, if not thousands of perfect customers every year.

 Stop wasting your marketing mojo and start marketing to your prospects based on where they are in the buying cycle!